missyu0801/playwright_bdd_permissionio/README.md

-# Permission io Automation test Exam
+# Permission io Automation test Exam by Hazel Yu
 Automated testing of the Permission.io website, particularly on the login screen for reCAPTCHA handling.
 I chose Option 1: Manual Intervention of script because the reCAPTCHA verification process involves user-specific interaction, which cannot be fully automated without violating Google's terms of service

 ![Demo GIF](readme/demorun.gif)